elzekool/magento2-rotate-encryption-keys/README.md

 For the parameters of this mode see Update Table Values mode.
 Any parameter given will be added to the generated commands.

-### Update Table Values Mode
+### Update Table Values

-Run the script in the update-tables mode to update the values in the database or echo/dump the commands to the console and/or SQL files.
+Run the script with `update-table` command to update the values in the database or echo/dump the commands to the console and/or SQL files.

 ```